nicholasdille/docker-auth-proxy/README.md

 # Purpose

 This container image launches nginx as a reverse proxy.
 It listens on port 2376/tcp and forwards requests to the local Docker daemon socker `/var/run/docker.sock`.
-IT does not support insecure connections on 2375/tcp.
+It does not support insecure connections on 2375/tcp.

 # Usage